Swan maiden: Philippines

 Philippine academic E. Arsenio Manuel, among others, stated that the character of the "Star Maiden" is prevalent in Filipino folklore.

 In a tale collected from the "Nabaloi" (Ibaloi people, an indigenous ethnic group in the Philippines), The star wives, the stars themselves descend from heaven and bathe in a lake in Batan.
-The local males hide the stars' clothing, which allow the stars to fly, and marry them.
-Eventually the men grow old, but the stars retain their youth, regain their clothing and return to the skies.
+The local males hide the stars' clothing, which allows the stars to fly, and marry them.
+Eventually, the men grow old, but the stars retain their youth, regain their clothing, and return to the skies.

-In another tale, collected by Fay-Cooper Cole from the Tinguian (Itneg people), in the Philippines, the star maiden Gaygayoma descends from the sky with other stars in a sugar-cane field to eat the produce.
-The plantation belong to a human named Aponitolau, who had a mortal wife, Aponibolinayen.
+In another tale, collected by Fay-Cooper Cole from the Tinguian (Itneg people in the Philippines), the star maiden Gaygayoma descends from the sky with other stars into a sugar-cane field to eat the produce.
+The plantation belongs to a human named Aponitolau, who had a mortal wife, Aponibolinayen.
 One night, he goes to the fields to check on the bamboo fence and sees many stars, "dazzling lights" falling from the sky, and one that "looked like a flame of fire" who left her garment near the fence.
 The human farmer Aponitolau frightens the many stars, which return to the skies, and sits on the maiden's garment.
 She introduces herself as the daughter of Bagbagak and Sinag, two celestial beings, and reveals she wishes to take him as her husband.

-In a tale collected from the Bontoc Igorot with the title The Stars, the stars descend to eat a sugar-cane plantation that belongs to a human farmer.
+In a tale collected from the Bontoc Igorot titled The Stars, the stars descend to eat a sugar-cane plantation belonging to a human farmer.
 The human captures the star maiden and marries her.
-After bearing him five sons, she spends her time sewing back her wings to wear them and return to the sky.
+After bearing him five sons, she spends her time sewing her wings back on to wear them and return to the sky.

 In a tale collected from a Bontok woman from Tukukan village and published with the title Tokfefe, the Star Wife, some stars descend to bathe in a terrestrial lake; a man steals the wings of one of them and marries her; she later discovers the hiding place of her wings (her husband's granary shed), retrieves them and flies back to the sky.

 In a tale from the Ifialig of Barlig, titled Siblaw Taraw ("The Star Maiden"), a bachelor climbs up a mountain to reach the enchanted lake of Siblaw.
 That night, he sees some celestial maidens coming down from the heavens to bathe in the water, after they take off their garments and wings.
-The next night, the human hides the wings of one of them and strands her on Earth, while her companions returns to the skies.
-He marries the star girl, now named Taraw ('Star') and she bears a little girl.
+The next night, the human hides one of their wings and strands her on Earth, while her companions return to the skies.
+He marries the star girl, now named Taraw ('Star'), and she bears a little girl.
 One day, when her daughter is 15 years old, Taraw finds her lost wings and, saying goodbye to her daughter, departs back to the skies.